Shopify/polaris/polaris.shopify.com/content/design/colors/index.md

         <Box className="text-extra-padding">

           Colors are meant to be easily understood and read by all merchants.
-Sufficient contrast makes things easier to find, identify and interact with.
+Sufficient contrast makes things easier to find, identify, and interact with.

         </Box>